willemlarsen/mobprogrammingrpg/README.md

 Don’t spend more than 5 minutes on this discussion.
 Make it brief and take notes, restart the timer and have another Q&A at the end of the next rotation.
 Rinse and repeat.

 All roles except Driver and Navigator travel with the player.
-Driver and Navigator role sheets are used when at those positions in rotation.
-Keep any previous role sheet available to resume for when you are done with Driver/Navigator roles.
+Driver and Navigator role sheets are pulled out and used, *and can score XP*, only when at those positions in rotation, not in the general mob.
+Keep any previous role sheet available to resume for when you are done with Driver/Navigator rotation (and therefore can no longer get XP for those roles until you rotate back into them).

 # When a player finishes a rolesheet